 - Stay at least 6 feet (about two arm lengths) from others who don’t live with you.

-- Clean your hands often, either with soap and water for 20 seconds or a hand sanitizer that contains at least 60 percent alcohol.
+- Wash your hands often, either with soap and water for 20 seconds or a hand sanitizer that contains at least 60 percent alcohol.

 - Avoid close contact with people who are sick.